Generalist Foundation Models from a Multimodal Dataset for 3D Computed Tomography: Online Methods

-For report-to-volume retrieval, we utilized our models to generate vector embeddings for both radiology reports and CT volumes.
-Our goal was to find the CT volume that best matched each query report.
-To achieve this, we computed the cosine similarity between the latent representations of each report and all the CT volumes, achieved by calculating the dot product of unit vectors.
-Subsequently, we ranked the CT volumes based on their cosine similarity scores to identify and return the most relevant matches.
-The process of report-to-volume retrieval is depicted in Figure \hyperref[fig:fig6]{6b}.
+For report-to-volume retrieval, we use the pretrained text transformer and 3D vision transformer to generate vector embeddings for both radiology reports and CT volumes, which are transformed from the token space to the embedding space with the CT-CLIP's trained projection layers (Figure \hyperref[fig:fig1]{1c}).
+Our goal is to find the CT volume that best matched each query report.
+To achieve this, we compute the cosine similarity between the latent representations of each report and all the CT volumes.
+Subsequently, we rank the CT volumes based on their cosine similarity scores to identify and return the most relevant matches.
+The process of report-to-volume retrieval is depicted in Figure \hyperref[fig:fig6]{5b}.

-For the evaluation of this task, we employed the Recall@K metric, where $K$ represents the number of returned images.
+For the evaluation of this task, we employ the Recall@K metric, where $K$ represents the number of returned images.
 This method serves as a standard evaluation tool in text-to-image retrieval tasks \cite{zhang2012query}.
-We assessed four Recall@K metrics: Recall@5, Recall@10, Recall@50, and Recall@100.
+We assess four Recall@K metrics: Recall@5, Recall@10, Recall@50, and Recall@100.
 These metrics measure the frequency of the target image appearing among the top 5, 10, 50, and 100 retrieved images, respectively.
-It is worth noting that the external validation set lacked text reports.
-Therefore, we restricted the report-to-volume retrieval evaluation to the internal validation set.
-We assessed both the CT-CLIP and CT-VocabFine models for this task.
-However, since the supervised model and CT-LiPro do not generate latent embeddings for reports, they were not utilized in the report-to-volume retrieval.
+It is worth noting that the external validation set lacks text reports.
+Therefore, we restrict the report-to-volume retrieval evaluation to the internal validation set.
+We assess both CT-CLIP and the finetuned model with VocabFine for this task.
+However, since the supervised model and ClassFine do not generate latent embeddings for reports, they are not used in the report-to-volume retrieval.